Tri-County Early College: Sports teams

+Facilities

+Tri-County Early College High School is currently located on the campus of the Cherokee County Schools of Innovation (CCSI), a facility developed to support both academic and career-focused programs within the district.

+The school was previously housed in the Patterson Building on the campus of Tri-County Community College.
+While no longer housed there, students continue to access college resources through the partnership, including facilities such as the college library and other academic services.

+This arrangement allows students to benefit from both a dedicated high school environment and the resources of a community college campus.

 History

-TCEC opened in 2006 on the Tri-County Community College campus.
+Tri-County Early College High School was established to expand access to higher education opportunities for students in Cherokee County.
+It opened in 2006 on the Tri-County Community College campus.
 With the support of the Bill & Melinda Gates Foundation, TCEC was one of more than 40 North Carolina early colleges created to carry out former Governor Mike Easley's Learn and Earn Initiative.
 The first principal was Alissa Cheek.

 Cherokee County Schools of Innovation in 2023.

 In July 2021, a new 66,000-square-foot building broke ground on 27 acres next to Tri-County Community College (TCCC).
 This building was for the new Cherokee County Schools of Innovation (CCSI), which not only houses TCEC, but also The Oaks Academy (TOA) vocational school, and the Cherokee County Schools Career Academy.
 The building was designed by LS3P Architects.
-Alissa Cheek was tapped by then superintendent Jeana Y. Conley to be head of the project.
+Alissa Cheek, former principal, was tapped by then superintendent Jeana Y. Conley to be head of the project.
 Cherokee County Schools hosted a ribbon cutting ceremony on August 22, 2023, for CCSI, in which Cheek and Conley (after her 2022 retirement) attended.
 Conley and the current chair of the Board of Education Shannon Raper cut the ceremonial ribbon.
-Current superintendent Keevin Woody seemed to be absent according to photos of the ceremony, although it is possible that Woody was the picture-taker.
 The new school's first day of classes was August 29, 2023.

+Since its founding, the school has grown in enrollment and program offerings, becoming part of the district’s broader Schools of Innovation initiative.
+The school has continued to emphasize college readiness, workforce preparation, and personalized learning.